What Is an Elo Rating in Scrabble?

-That being the case, however, the larger the sample size and the more changeable the player base, the more Elo ratings shift and the less they mean in the game's overall meta.
-The North American Scrabble Players Association, which has more than 2,000 members and a comparatively high degree of player turnover, has greater Elo randomness than would a 100-member chess club, all of whom play religiously.
+As helpful as the system is, the larger the sample size and the more inconsistent the player base, the more Elo ratings shift and the less they mean in the overall metagame.
+The North American Scrabble Players Association (NASPA), which has more than 2,000 members and a comparatively high degree of player turnover, has greater Elo randomness than would a 100-member chess club, all of whom play religiously.

 Calculating Your Elo Rating